 This document was created as a practical guide for parents and practitioners.
 It presents information, strategies, and tools important to developing successful models of parent leadership and parent/practitioner collaboration at the national, state and local levels.
-This guide is applicable for working with parents across a broad range of unique family circumstances including biological, foster, adoptive, community/tribal elders, and kinship parents, as well as those with children with disabilities, cultural and linguistic differences, and from under-represented or underserved populations and locations.
+This guide is applicable for working with parents across a broad range of unique family circumstances including biological, foster, adoptive, community/tribal elders, and kinship parents, as well as those with children with disabilities.